 We at SoftwareDevTools decided to do our own review of the article and share it, looking forward to more organizations to embrace this methodology.
-We have already worked on some tools for #Remote teams to adopt #Agile methodologies, just check out our Agile Retrospectives for Confluence, Scrum Poker for Confluence, or our new Stand.Bot to automate daily updates in remote teams.
+We have already worked on some tools for #Remote teams to adopt #Agile methodologies, just check out our Agile Retrospectives for Confluence and for Jira, Scrum Poker for Confluence and for Jira also, or our new Stand.Bot to automate daily updates in remote teams.

 Why do we do this?
 Well, we are all about sharing #Agile best practices, and as the article notes, Agile has a history of 2-digit improvement in IT, So the opportunity for other areas is substantial.

 Bottomline, the Agile approach is accelerating profitable growth & helping to create a new generation of skilled managers.

 The current impediment to a widespread adoption of Agile management in other areas of an organization has to do with Executives that don't fully understand the methodology, even consider it dangerous.
 In doing so, they erode the benefits that Agile Innovation can deliver.